hwkim301/OvertheWire/natas/natas04-05.md

 What exactly is a cookie?

-A **[cookie](https://en.wikipedia.org/wiki/HTTP_cookie)** os a small piece of dat created by the web server when a user is browsing a website, they enable web servers to store stateful information.
+A **[cookie](https://en.wikipedia.org/wiki/HTTP_cookie)** is a small piece of data created by the web server when a user is browsing a website.

+Cookies enable web servers to store stateful information.

 You can check the cookie values by right clicking-> Inspect-> Applications.